hanabi/hanabi.github.io/Reference.md

 ### The 5 Double Pull (Or The Double 5 Pull)

 * This convention only applies in the *Early Game*.
-* Normally, in the *Early Game*, it is impossible to perform a *5 Pull* on a chop card, because it will instead be interpreted as an an *Early 5's Chop Move*.
+* Normally, in the *Early Game*, it is impossible to perform a *5 Pull* on a chop card, because it will instead be interpreted as an *Early 5's Chop Move*.
 In this situation, players will almost always just give a direct *Chop-Focus Play Clue* (and then give a *5 Save* to the 5 later on).
 * However, what if a player performs an *Early 5's Chop Move* on a playable card instead of just giving a *Chop-Focus Play Clue*?
 They must be trying to communicate something extra.
 * In this situation, they are really trying to perform a *5 Double Pull*, which pulls a card from the next player and also pulls a card from the player who received the number 5 clue.
 The next player should blind-play their *Finesse Position* card, which gives the clue receiver enough information to know that the move was really a *5 Pull* after all.
 * For example, in a 4-player game: